mhakman/osx-cocoa-odbc/readme.markdown

 After installation you create a database using DB2 command.

+ODBC driver for DB2 and OS X is available from OpenLink.

 ### Mimer ###

 After installation you create a database using Mimer's BSQL command.

+ODBC driver is included in Mimer for OS X.

 ### MySQL ###

 After installation you create a database using SQLWorkbench.

+ODBC driver is available from MySQL.

+### Oracle ###

+Currently, Oracle is not avaiable on OS X. However, there is an Oracle ODBC driver for OS X available from OpenLink.
+You can use it and run with Oracle running on a server.

 ### ProgreSQL ###